scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 </table>

 Notes:
-* According to the SLS, some language features involve synthetic methods that are not written in source code.
+* According to SLS, some language features involve synthetic methods that are not written in source code.
 Symbols for synthetic methods must be included in SemanticDB payloads alongside normal methods.
 Detailed information about synthetic methods is provided in various subsections of